House of Lords Act 1999: Membership of the House of Lords

-The House of Lords Act 1999 first provides that "No-one shall be a member of the House of Lords by virtue of a hereditary peerage."
-(The Act treats the Principality of Wales and the Earldom of Chester as hereditary peerages.)
-The Act then provides that 92 peers, including the Earl Marshal, the Lord Great Chamberlain and 90 other peers elected in accordance with the Standing Orders of the House, would be excepted from the exclusion of hereditary peers, and that after the first session of the next Parliament, whenever one of those seats fell vacant, the Lords would have to proceed to a by-election.
-The Act also provided that a hereditary peer would be entitled to vote in elections for, and sit in, the House of Commons, unless he or she was a member of the House of Lords.
+The House of Lords Act 1999 first provides that "No-one shall be a member of the House of Lords by virtue of an hereditary peerage."
+(The act treats the Principality of Wales and the Earldom of Chester as hereditary peerages.)
+The act then provides that 92 peers, including the Earl Marshal, the Lord Great Chamberlain and 90 other peers elected in accordance with the Standing Orders of the House, would be excepted from the exclusion of hereditary peers, and that after the first session of the next Parliament, whenever one of those seats fell vacant, the Lords would have to proceed to a by-election.
+The act also provided that a hereditary peer would be entitled to vote in elections for, and sit in, the House of Commons, unless he or she was a member of the House of Lords.
 Previously, hereditary peers had been constitutionally disqualified from participating in elections to the House of Commons.
 The first hereditary peer to gain a seat in the Commons under this provision was John Sinclair, 3rd Viscount Thurso.